The Challenge

 If you are what you eat, then what was I?

-I asked myself and confessed, I was savagery—
+I asked myself and confessed,pure savagery

-even though I paid others to do my dirty work:
+even though I paid others to do my dirty work,

 my body made of corpses, who’d had every right

-no requirement to eat them,
+requirement to eat them, the innocent, who

-to be forked over meal after meal.
+suffer horrific deeds to be forked over

+meal after meal.
 Here’s a partial list

 of the trillions killed per annum: